- This event has passed.

 We are happy for professional photographers to use our wonderful sunflower field for photoshoots too, subject to the following conditions.

-ALL PHOTOSHOOT LICENSES FOR 2025 ARE NOW BOOKED
+PHOTOSHOOT LICENSES FOR 2026 ARE NOW FULLY BOOKED

 For the comfort and safety of all our visitors, and considering the fact that the sunflower field is part of Rougham Estate which is private land: